byvfx/ibm_ds_capstone/README.md

    - Use the model to estimate if SpaceX intends to reuse the first stage for future launches.

 This analysis will help **Space Y** strategize its market entry and potentially outpace SpaceX in the aerospace sector.
+---

-## Data Exploratory
+## 2. Data Exploratory 🔍
+---

-In this phase, I'll be focusing on a crucial phase in data science: **Exploratory Data Analysis (EDA)**.
+In this phase, I'll focus on a crucial data science phase: **Exploratory Data Analysis (EDA)**.
 My goals during this phase can be categorized into two primary objectives:

 ### 1. Understanding the Dataset
-In my initial steps, I'll engage in a detailed EDA on a specific database.
+I'll engage in a detailed EDA on a specific database in my initial steps.
 This exploration is intended to:
    - Familiarize myself with the intricacies of the data.
    - Identify inherent patterns.
    - Extract preliminary insights.